EdemGold/Nutshell-Machine-Learning/README.md

 # Contributing

 Feel free to add more resources to this repo by either creating an issue or making a Pull Request.
 See our [contribution guidelines](CONTRIBUTING.md) to get started.
+Join our [Discord](https://discord.gg/9BaRFXxsmA) Server for latest updates and further discussion.

 ## License